ConsoleMage/swiftcollab-system/README.md

 This is the peer-graded assignment for "Data Structures and Algorithms," the tenth course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.

 AI-assisted development tools like Microsoft Copilot can streamline the implementation and optimization of complex algorithms.
 This module explores how Copilot enhances back-end efficiency by assisting in writing and optimizing data structures and algorithms in .NET Core.
-Learners will use Copilot to implement advanced algorithms like Dijkstra's shortest path and A* search, analyze AI-generated code for performance improvements, and complete a comprehensive optimization project.
-By leveraging Copilot, developers can refine their approach to algorithmic design and scalability.

 ## Introduction